criyle/go-judge/README.md

     // copy out specifies files need to be copied out from the container after execution
     // append '?' after file name will make the file optional and do not cause FileError when missing copyOut?: string[];
-    // similar to copyOut but stores file in executor service and returns fileId, later download through /file/:fileId copyOutCached?: string[];
+    // similar to copyOut but stores file in go judge and returns fileId, later download through /file/:fileId copyOutCached?: string[];
     // specifies the directory to dump container /w content
     copyOutDir: string